vuongducphuong/documentation/content/applications/sales/sales/products_prices/loyalty_discount.rst

 To create discount and loyalty programs, go to :menuselection:`Sales --> Products --> Discount & Loyalty`.

-If no discount or loyalty programs have been created yet, Odoo provides a choice of templates to help create the first program.
+If no discount or loyalty programs have been created yet, Leansoft provides a choice of templates to help create the first program.
 Choose one of the template cards, or click :guilabel:`New` to create a new program from scratch.